+Commented [RS1]: The new statute requires 3 business days' notice to be posted.
+So for a Monday meeting it will be required to be posted on Wednesday instead of Friday.
+You may want this deadline to be earlier.

-Items Omitted from Agenda.
+- 5.2 Items Omitted from Agenda.
 Any item not appearing on the agenda shall not be taken up for discussion as a matter of City Council business during a regular meeting unless it is of an emergency nature as authorized by the Texas Open Meetings Act and comes to the City's attention too late to appear on the agenda.
-Such special, urgent, or emergency issues shall be posted in compliance with the Texas Open Meetings Act and state law and may be added as a supplemental item to the regular agenda.

-A Councilmember may request a previously acted upon agenda item be reconsidered at the next City Council meeting provided the request is made from the prevailing side of the issue.
-A Councilmember is not entitled to make such a request if he/she is not from the prevailing side of the issue.

-The City Secretary shall provide the City Council with a written analysis of and recommendation of items to be acted on by the City Council at its meetings.
+Such special, urgent, or emergency issues shall be posted in compliance with the Texas Open Meetings Act and state law and may be added as a supplemental item to the regular agenda. - 5.2.1 A Councilmember may request a previously acted upon agenda item be reconsidered at the next City Council meeting provided the request is made from the prevailing side of the issue.
+A Councilmember is not entitled to make such a request if not from the prevailing side of the issue. - 5.2.2 The City Secretary shall provide the City Council with a written analysis of and recommendation of items to be acted on by the City Council at its meetings.
 These communications shall be generally referred to as agenda packets.
-The agenda packets for all regular meetings shall be ready for pickup by the Friday afternoon preceding the date of the next regular meeting to which it pertains unless an emergency condition makes it necessary to deliver the communication on a subsequent day.
-The City Secretary shall post notices of all City Council meetings in compliance with the Texas Open Meetings Act.
+The agenda packets for all regular meetings shall be ready for pickup by the Friday afternoon preceding the date of the next regular meeting to which it pertains, unless an emergency condition makes it necessary to deliver the communication on a subsequent day. - 5.3.
 Citizen Participation at Meetings.
-Citizens and other visitors are welcome to attend all public meetings of the City Council and will be admitted to the City Council chambers or other rooms in which the City Council is meeting up to the fire safety capacity of the room.
+Citizens and other visitors are welcome to attend all public meetings of the City Council and will be admitted to the City Council chambers or other room in which the City Council is meeting up to the fire safety capacity of the room.
 Everyone attending the meeting will refrain from private conversations while the City Council is in session.
-Presentations by citizens must be confined to any City-related issue.
-Extended discussion or debates will not be allowed; the City Council will listen but will not usually comment on the issue.
-Citizens wishing to speak shall be allowed to speak.
-People wishing to express their position on an agenda item but who do not wish to speak may complete an "Application to Address" form and indicate their support or opposition.
-The name and respective position of such person(s) shall be read into the record.
-Presentation by citizens shall be limited to a period of not more than three (3) minutes for each speaker.
-A speaker who has requested to address the Council on multiple voting items must speak on all items at the time the first item for which the speaker is registered is considered by the Council.
-Speakers will have a maximum of three (3) minutes to speak regardless of the number of items they wish to address.

-The applicant in any zoning case will be allowed up to ten (10) minutes to make their presentation.

-Any time spent by the City Council will not be counted against the citizens' time allotment.
+Citizens wishing to speak on an agenda item shall be allowed to speak.
+A citizen may speak after being recognized by the Presiding Officer.
+Persons wishing to express their position on an agenda item but who do not wish to speak may complete an "Application to Address" form and indicate their support or opposition.
+The name and respective position of such person shall be read into the record.
+Presentation by citizens shall be limited to a period of not more than three minutes for each speaker.
+Speakers will have a maximum of three minutes to speak regardless of the number of items they wished to address. - 5.3.1 The applicant in any zoning case will be allowed up to ten minutes to make their presentation.
+Any time spent by the City Council will not be counted against the citizen's time allotment.
 No person shall speak more than the time limits provided herein on any subject unless there is an exception supported by a majority of the Council.
 The presiding officer shall not be obligated to recognize a speaker for a second comment on a subject.
 Following a request by a Councilmember, the presiding officer may request that the City Council re-open the public hearing after a public hearing has been closed.
 Such public hearing may be re-opened upon the approval of a majority vote of the Council.

+Commented [RS2]: You may want to make this at the Presiding Officer's discretion.